ibm-cloud-docs/databases-for-redis/ts-connect.md

 {: tsSymptoms}

 Review the following information to troubleshoot and resolve common connectivity problems:{: .tsResolve}
 * An unsecured connection is a common cause of connectivity errors.
 All {{site.data.keyword.databases-for-redis}} connections use TLS/SSL encryption; {{site.data.keyword.databases-for-redis}} rejects unsecured connections.
 To avoid errors, make sure you configured a secure connection.
 Refer to [Getting started](/docs/databases-for-redis?topic=databases-for-redis-getting-started) for an example of a secure connection.
 * If you use a private endpoint, make sure that you specify connection strings that contain the private endpoint (see [Credentials for private endpoints](/docs/databases-for-redis?topic=databases-for-redis-service-endpoints&interface=ui#private-endpoints-credentials)) and that you followed the steps in [Connecting through private endpoints](/docs/databases-for-redis?topic=databases-for-redis-service-endpoints&interface=ui#private-endpoint-connections).
 * If your application log captures a short connection interruption, that behavior is expected as a normal part of operations for this managed service.
 You want to design your applications to retry connections when errors are caused by a temporary loss in connectivity to your deployment or to IBM Cloud.
 However, if you experience several minutes of connection interruption check the Cloud Status for the service.
-For more information, see [Application-level high-availability](/docs/databases-for-redis?topic=databases-for-redis-high-availability#ha-for-your-application).
+For more information, see [Application-level high availability](/docs/databases-for-redis?topic=databases-for-redis-redis-ha-dr#application-level-ha).